Facebook Financial Statements and Financial Ratios

 Section 2: Meta (Facebook) Balance Sheet Analyzed

-For Facebook's balance sheet, I again go through each vital line item from the balance sheet.
-In reviewing each line item, I will define Facebook’s balance sheet line item, such as cash, property, plant and equipment, and liabilities.
+I again go through each vital line item from the balance sheet for Facebook's balance sheet.
+In reviewing each line item, I will define Facebook’s balance sheet line items, such as cash, property, plant and equipment, and liabilities.
 Next, I then offer a summary analysis of Facebook’s essential balance sheet line items.

 Meta’s cash holding was $8 billion in 2017.
 As compared to the sales, their cash position was 19.9%.
 In the next four years, Meta would increase their cash holdings ending 2021 at $16.6 billion or 14.1% of sales.
-This trend indicates that the company is able to hold less cash as compared to the sales year-over-year and still over current liabilities sufficiently.
+This trend indicates that the company can hold less cash as compared to the sales year-over-year and is still over current liabilities sufficiently.
 This is an excellent trend from an investor’s perspective.

 Analyst Grade: A